Python Loops Guide: for vs while with Best Practices

 |

-loop is one of the most commonly used tools in Python for processing sequences of data.
-Whether you are iterating through a list of items or running a loop a specific number of times with range()
+The for loop is one of the most commonly used tools in Python for processing sequences of data.
+Whether you are iterating through a list of items or running a loop a specific number of times with range(), it helps you write clean and concise code.
+As you continue practicing, you’ll see just how powerful and flexible for loops can be in simplifying repetitive tasks.

-Loops – Fundamentals
+while Loops – Fundamentals

-loops offer a flexible way to repeat a block of code based on a condition rather than a fixed sequence.
+In Python, while loops offer a flexible way to repeat a block of code based on a condition rather than a fixed sequence.
 They are ideal for situations where you don’t know in advance how many times you need to iterate—for example, when waiting for valid user input or processing data until a certain condition is met.

 Syntax & Simple Counting Example